 - Improved coordinated care.
 The ability to share information with patients and other physicians improves collaboration.

 - Safer care through reduced errors.
 EHR technology not only records data, it alerts physicians to medications, allergies or other conflicts in care.
 For example, an emergency room doctor can access data recorded by a primary care physician that alerts the ER staff to life-threatening allergies.

 - Enhanced patient/provider interaction.
 Patients feel like their physician is more accessible through enhanced communication methods provided by EHRs.

 - Quicker diagnosis.
 The comprehensive picture of patient health provided by EHR technology enables physicians to find problems faster.

-The NCHIT report revealed another interesting statistic.
-Forty-six percent of physicians that had not implemented an EHR system said they would do it if technical assistance were provided.
 Don’t let the lack of technical assistance or knowledge stop your practice from reaping the benefits of EHR technology.
 For Medicare and Medicaid providers, avoiding implementation directly affects your bottom line.
 The same can be said for other providers as well.
 As EHR improves efficiency in your office, productivity increases, making EHR a valuable tool.
-Improve patient care and run a more productive office by exploring the EHR solutions provided by [company name].
-Our professionals are dedicated to helping you improve your healthcare IT strategy, while complying with healthcare reform legislation.
-Contact us to learn more.
+Improve patient care and run a more productive office by exploring EHR solutions provided by professionals dedicated to helping you improve your healthcare IT strategy, while complying with healthcare reform legislation.